nghiempt/dspp/README.md

-# Evaluating the Consistency Between Data Safety and Privacy Policies using Natural Language Processing
+# Unveiling Discrepancies in Android App Data Safety Declarations and Privacy Policies: An In-depth Analysis using Large Language Models

 by
-Nghiem P. T.;
+Nghiem Pham Thanh;
-Bang N. H.;
+Bang Ngo Hai;
-Hung N. N.;
+Hung Nguyen Nhat;
-Son X. H.;
+Xuan Son Ha;
-Nghia T. D.;
+Nghia Duong-Trung;
-Tuan L. T.;
+Tuan Le Thanh;

-This paper has been submitted for publication in *Some Journal*.

-> Brief description of what this paper is about (2-3 sentences).
-Include a
-> figure as well with the main result of your paper.
+Official code implementation for ICDE 24 paper Unveiling Discrepancies in Android App Data Safety Declarations and Privacy Policies: An In-depth Analysis using Large Language Models.

+> This paper identifies critical discrepancies in data safety declarations and privacy policies among 450 Android apps, raising concerns about user trust and legal implications.
+The study explores the potential of advanced techniques, like fine-tuning large language models, to monitor and verify app behaviors against their stated commitments.
+To promote transparency, the research provides a benchmark dataset and a list of examined Android apps, contributing to a more trustworthy app ecosystem.

 ![](figure)